ofiore/Thesis/MeetingNotes.md

+# Meeting Notes 7/26
++ Use relevel in R to fix the order of heats, semifinals, finals
++ Group A and Group B and then clusters, which can be A or B, if there is no difference between A and B then A/B label does not matter, so you can randomly assign A/B to members of cluster.
+For each permutation can calulcate the statistic.
+Do 1000, these form a distribution and then observe test stat relative to this dist and see how extreme it is.
+Suppose cluster sizes are equal, randomly take group labels from one cluster and randomly assing to group members of another clusters, under null hypothesis this should be true.
+Can also shuffle within clusters, then this gives lots of possibility and for every possibility can calculate a stat and how extreme it is.
++ Put more text in RankComparison.Rmd
++ Go through and make sure 2 effect model text is correct
++ Discuss results in results, acknowledge limitations in Discussion
++ Discussion should be 2 paragraphs
++ Dont cite zhang2021 paper if its not helpful
++ Put more about permutation approach at the end of section 3.
+We report both because of limited sample size (exact = True).
++ Clean up GLMM results

 # Meeting Notes 7/19
 + As there are warnings for finals dataset, report pooled results: 4.15 and 5.15
 + Change the range of the blue curve from 0.8 to 0.22 to something more wide